cbonoz/instant-wiki/README.md

 ## Inspiration

-- Many times you may be writing documentation for items where additional content/references might be useful
+- Many times you may be writing documentation for items where additional content/references might be relevent.
+- These sections are useful but often folks might not take or have the time to put these together.
 - Extracting keywords can help a reader get a quick feel for the gist of a long article, and improve potential search results
+- Content that dynamically changes - similar to the acronym.
+Not everyone might be familiar with all the key concepts being used.

 ## What it does